History of the Russian Navy: Late 19th century

-Russo-Japanese War
+Russo-Japanese War (1904-05)

-On the night of February 8, 1904 the Imperial Japanese Navy under the command of Tōgō Heihachirō began military operations against the Russian Empire.
-As a result of the sudden attack on Port Arthur, two Russian battleships were seriously damaged by Torpedoes.
+On the night of February 8, 1904 the Imperial Japanese Navy under the command of Tōgō Heihachirō began military operations against the Russian Empire without a declaration of war.
+As a result of the sudden attack on Port Arthur, two Russian battleships were seriously damaged by torpedoes.
 This attack developed into a full-scale battle known as the Siege of Port Arthur.
-The next morning, several attempts by the Japanese Navy to attack the Russian fleet failed due to coastal artillery fire and the reluctance of the Russian fleet to leave the harbour for battle on the high seas, especially after the death of Admiral Stepan Makarov on April 13, 1904.
+The next morning, several attempts by the Japanese Navy to attack the Russian fleet failed due to coastal artillery fire and return fire from the Russian ships that the Japanese had failed to destroy.